 - Upper left: My own homemade yogurt that had been in the freezer for at least 6 months.

 When you purchase commercially produced yogurt to use as a starter, stick to yogurt with live cultures but NO additives.
 Whether it’s Greek yogurt or regular makes no difference in my experience.

 Here lately, I take this treat to work with me everyday.
-Pictured above is my homemade nonfat Greek yogurt topped with Speedy Blackberry Cobbler, but I’m fond of substituting whatever fresh or frozen fruit I can find in my kitchen for the blackberries.
-I can get 6-7 servings from one recipe and need no extra sugar added to my yogurt, so the total calorie count is quite reasonable.
+Pictured above is my homemade nonfat Greek yogurt topped with Speedy Blackberry Cobbler.
+If I don’t have blackberries, I’m fond of substituting whatever fresh or frozen fruit I can find in my kitchen.
+Since I can get 6-7 servings from one recipe, the total calorie count is quite reasonable.